lukasz-migas/ORIGAMI/tasks.md

 - [ ] restructure documentation website
 - [ ] fix contour plot x-axis scale as it does not display correct range (should start at 0.5)
 - [ ] heatmap violin plot cuts off 1 value
-- [ ] add a fix to the waterfall plot to prevent the erronous highlighting of regions (edge +1 bin)
+- [ ] add a fix to the waterfall plot to prevent the erroneous highlighting of regions (edge +1 bin)
 - [x] add the resize/lock attributes to 3d plot
 - [x] enable data extraction for multi-file raw files
 - [ ] add support for embedded RAW data